jamichaels/virbot/README.md

 This project in beta.
 It is probably insecure.
 I don't recommend that you run it.

+## Requirements

+This script makes use of the [*hues*](https://pypi.org/project/hues/) library, which has been added to the *requirements.txt* file so you can install it by simply running the following command.

+    pip install -r requirements.txt

 ## License

 The MIT License